Responding to an OSC Audit Report:

 - Tell us your position concerning the audit findings – do you agree or disagree with what we reported?

 There is one exception to the one response rule: if our audit report has findings relating to a separately elected official's office or department (like a town clerk or highway superintendent), then that separately elected official may also respond on his or her own behalf.

 Generally, audit responses are sent to the attention of the Chief Examiner of the OSC regional or statewide office which conducted the audit.
-The addresses of the OSC offices can be found at the end of the brochure.
+The addresses of the OSC offices can be found here.
 Members of the audit team will provide you with the particular OSC address for submitting your written audit response.

 Once we receive your response letter, we will evaluate the response to see if it causes us to remove or modify a finding or recommendation.
 We will also send you a letter confirming that we received your written response.

 The general content of your response letter (whether you agreed with our findings or not) will be summarized in the audit report’s executive summary and the entire response letter will be included as an appendix to the final published audit report.
 However, we do not include voluminous attachments to responses in the final audit report.
 Therefore we suggest that you limit the amount of attachments to your response.
 If you have significant documents that you think would change our report findings, you should contact the audit team and discuss the issues with them.
 We also recommend that you avoid including information in the audit response that is considered confidential or sensitive in nature.

 What Happens if We Don't Receive Your Response?

 If you do not submit a response letter, we will release the final audit report with a statement in the executive summary that you did not submit a written response within the time required.